seydoudia/Data-Science-portfolio/README.md

-# Project 6: Building S&P500 portfolios with decreasing carbon footprints (Coming soon)
+# Project 7: Building S&P500 portfolios with decreasing carbon footprints (Coming soon)

+# Project 6: Modelling electricty markets : Study of the benefits of interconnections on prices
+In this work we study an optimization model of electricity coupled markets that maximizes the welfare.
+The goal of the project is to analyze the impact of interconnections on electricity prices.
+We first conduct the study with 3 price zones each containing 100 offers and buyers containing.
+When then extend the model to a 35 zones.
+The two indicators analyzed are congestion rent and price convergence.

+* Slides contain dynamic plots.
+Please download them in pptx otherwise you won't be able to visualize the results.
+* Notebook

 # [Research Work 3: Dynamic Pricing of Electricity: interest & limits (2022)](https://github.com/seydoudia/ml_energy/blob/master/sdia_electricity_dynamic_pricing.pdf)
 *PAPER IN FRENCH*